identity-fraud/9CT2-Task1-Schmeegledeeps/PROJECT_DEVELOPMENT.md

 # Use Cases
 ### Scenario: The robot encounters an obstacle or the edge of the mat.
-#### Inputs: The robot's ultrasonic sensor detects an unwanted object or area 10cm in front of it.
+ Inputs: The robot's ultrasonic sensor detects an object 10cm or less in front of it.
+The colour sensor then senses that it is an unwanted block colour.
  Actions: The robot rotates clockwise by 10° until the ultrasonic sensor can't see the object anymore.
- Outcome: The robot continues moving, but in a different direction to avoid colliding with the obstacle.
+ Expected Outcome: The robot continues moving, but in a different direction to avoid colliding with the obstacle.

 ### Scenario: The robot finds a block that it wants to grab.
- Inputs: The robot moves towards the object until it reached the object within 10cm in front
+Inputs: The robot detects an object in front of it using the ultrasonic sensor and the colour sensor sees that it is the right colour.
- Actions: The robot uses a pincer attachment with the motor in the attachment to grab the object and moves to the destination
+Actions: The robot moves towards the object and uses a pincer attachment with a motor to clasp onto the object.
+Expected Outcome: The robot grabs and collects the object.

 # Test Cases